hyphanet/website/content/pages/documentation-fr.md

 * **version** - the current version of the site.

-The version number is increased each time a new version of the site is created and inserted into Freenet.
-This approach is used since it is not currently possible to update already inserted data in Freenet.
+The version number is increased each time a new version of the site is created and inserted into Hyphanet.
+This approach is used since it is not currently possible to update already inserted data in Hyphanet.
 Updateable Subspace Keys makes this more transparent to the user, see below.

 A typical SSK key looks like this: